sivaplaysmC/sivaplaysmc.github.io/content/posts/rustls-ssl-pinning-bypass/index.md

 title: 'Hacking Rustls: Adding Your Own CA for HTTP/S Proxies'
 ---

-Giving `rustls` a gentle lobotomy and make it cooperate with the HTTP/S your proxy of choice :).
+Give `rustls` a gentle lobotomy and make it cooperate with the HTTP/S your proxy of choice :).

 <!--more-->